Tips for Recommenders

 - Quotes, comments, or descriptive stories about that student from colleagues, if needed, that support comments that you have made.

 Be honest but highly cautious about criticism.
-Committees take criticism very seriously in national competitions composed of the best of the best, and it is often the kiss of death for a candidate.
+Committees take criticism very seriously in national competitions composed of the best of the best, and it can be the kiss of death for a candidate.
 If you feel the need to include criticism in a letter of recommendation, you should consider whether or not you are the most appropriate person to write for this student, and perhaps discuss these concerns and/or suggest that the candidate find an alternate writer.

 Additional criteria for specific scholarships ...